 A Change in the Sit/Stay

 The first skill that we will not teach our 10 week old puppies is a sit/stay when we walk away from the puppy further than a couple of feet.
 We will continue to train our puppies to sit still while we are beside them or when we step back one or two feet.
-However, if we want to move further away from our 10 week old puppies, we’ll ask them to go into a down first.
+However, if we want to move further away, we’ll ask them to go into a down first.
 The down/stay is stronger when a puppy no longer needs to remember what position he needs to maintain.
 Puppies will know that if their handler is moving away from him, he needs to stay in a down position.
 A down is an easier position for puppies to stay in.

 A Change in Focused Heeling

-We will be adding 4 new exercises that will each play a different role in teaching puppies to find heel position.
-In addition, the “right here” command which was previously taught only to those puppies staying for our 12 Weeks Plus program will now be taught to all our puppies.
+We will be adding four new exercises that will each play a different role in teaching puppies to find heel position.
+In addition, the “right here” command which was previously taught only to those puppies staying for our 12 Weeks program will now be taught to all our puppies over 8 weeks.
 We feel that this command is too important for us to not always include it.
-All five of these exercises will serve to give families valuable tools towards keeping their puppies in heel position.
+All three of these exercises will serve to give families valuable tools towards keeping their puppies in heel position.

 The “Right Here” Command